Talking with Your Kids About Heroin

 Get ready to talk to your child with these suggestions

-Find out what your children know (or think they know) about heroin.
-Ask questions such as:
+Find out what your adolescent or young adult child knows (or think they know) about heroin.
+Ask questions like:

 - What have you heard about heroin?

 - What do you know about it and how addictive it is compared to other substances?

 - Does anyone in your school take or sell heroin?
 Do any of your friends?

 - Have you ever been offered heroin?
 If so, what did you say?
 If not, what would you say?

 - What are the signs of a heroin overdose?
 What would you do if you witnessed someone overdosing on heroin or another opioid?

 Use open-ended questions like: “What do you think motivates kids to take heroin?” or “What do you think causes people to overdose?

 Use active listening.
 Be curious as to what your teen or young adult thinks about the use of illegal drugs.

 Repeat or reflect back what your child answers to let them know you’ve heard what they have said.
 Reflections do not mean that you necessarily agree, but that you understand what your child was trying to convey.